raganwald/raganwald.github.com/index.md

 I have designed and built software for paying customers since the 1990s:

-- In the early 90s, I wrote and sold Tableau, classified advertising management for desktop publishers.<sup id="fnref:tableau" role="doc-noteref"><a href="#fn:tableau" class="footnote" rel="footnote">4</a></sup><br/><br/>
+- In the early 90s, I wrote and sold Tableau, classified advertising management for desktop publishers.<sup id="fnref:tableau" role="doc-noteref"><a href="#fn:tableau" class="footnote" rel="footnote">4</a></sup>
-- In 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.<br/><br/>
+- In 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.
-- In the early 2000s, I was the hands-on Technical Product Manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers.<br/><br/>
+- In the early 2000s, I was the hands-on Technical Product Manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers.
-- As Program Manager for the [JProbe Suite], I wrote a little code, such as designing and shipping the suite's first configuration tool.<br/><br/>
+- As Program Manager for the [JProbe Suite], I wrote a little code, such as designing and shipping the suite's first configuration tool.
 - In the mid 2000s, I led the web banking team for [ING Direct (USA)][ING], with more than three million active users.
 I personally wrote features such as its first ATM and Café locator.
-I used Enterprise Architectural Patterns for integration with legacy systems and extending their functionality.<sup id="fnref:mumps" role="doc-noteref"><a href="#fn:mumps" class="footnote" rel="footnote">5</a></sup><br/><br/>
+I used Enterprise Architectural Patterns for integration with legacy systems and extending their functionality.<sup id="fnref:mumps" role="doc-noteref"><a href="#fn:mumps" class="footnote" rel="footnote">5</a></sup>
-- As a member of GitHub's documentation tools and front-end flow teams in the early 2010s, I shipped features such as [rich prose diffs].<br/><br/>
+- As a member of GitHub's documentation tools and front-end flow teams in the early 2010s, I shipped features such as [rich prose diffs].
 - In 2015, I was hired as the Principal Engineer for Incident Management.
 I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of features such as [response mobilizer].
 I wrote prototypes for features such as [recent changes].

 [ING]: https://www.ing.com/Newsroom/News/Press-releases/PROld/ING-to-sell-ING-Direct-USA-to-Capital-One.htm